ABOUT SHARON

 Sharon’s unique approach to working with the mythic imagination, and with an archetypal approach to fairy tales and folklore, highlights the insights these traditions can offer us into authentic and meaningful ways of being in the world.

 As a psychologist and folklorist/mythologist, the transformative power of story has been at the heart of her work for decades.
-She is a recognised pioneer in the reclaiming and reimagining of women’s stories, and especially, with her books Hagitude and the forthcoming Wise Women, the stories of midlife, menopause and the second half of life.
-This work has been her passion, as well as the focus of her internationally bestselling books and her sought-after teaching programs.
+She is a recognised pioneer in the reclaiming and reimagining of women’s stories, and especially, with her books Hagitude and Wise Women, the stories of midlife, menopause and the second half of life.
+Her 2016 word-of-mouth bestseller If Women Rose Rooted offered groundbreaking ideas at the intersection of myth, women’s spirituality and ecology.

 Read on for the official biography and Sharon’s personal story.